Back to blog

 Installation

-npx create-next-app@latest my-app --typescript cd my-app npm run dev
+1npx create-next-app@latest my-app --typescript 2cd my-app 3npm run dev

 Create Your First Page